ahmediq-git/p06-Opensource_Backend/Development/Sprint-3/readme.md

     - Go to frontend folder run pnpm i and then pnpm run dev

     In the next sprint the UI will be bundled with the server and when the server starts, the UI will also start on a separate port
+* A deployment does exist at https://ezbase-frontend.vercel.app/ , However the backend is deployed on Koyeb which provides ephemeral disk storage and may result in variying performance.
+Additionally realtime stuff is not possible due to the nature of the deployment platform and hence the page is removed on the deployment.